-A circulating biomarker, such as permeability factor, soluble urokinase-type plasminogen activator receptor, failed to meet expectations as the diagnostic tool and a therapeutic target for FSGS [30].
+A circulating biomarker, such as permeability factor, soluble urokinase-type plasminogen activator receptor (suPAR), failed to meet expectations as the diagnostic tool and a therapeutic target for FSGS [30].

-Urine markers, such as the ratios of the number of podocytes or podocytes mRNA with creatinine, and the podocin nephrin mRNA ratio showed correlation with histological outcome as well as or better than clinical biomarkers, with highly sensitivity and specificity [28, 31].
+Markers from urine such as the ratios of the number of podocytes or podocytes mRNA with creatinine, and the podocin nephrin mRNA ratio showed correlation with histological outcome as well as or better than clinical biomarkers, with highly sensivity and specifity [28, 31].

 Finally, genetic diagnosis is now possible for more than 50 monogenetic podocytopathies.
-Recent progress in high flow sequencing and continuous reduction of whole exome sequencing costs, made genetic testing more accessible and less time-consuming [18, 19, 32].
-Mutation analysis should be offered to all individuals who manifest with SRNS before the age of 25 years, especially to those with congenital (less then three months), infantile (3-12 months), familial and syndromic SRNS, as well as in resistance to calcineurin inhibitors, and before kidney transplantation [19, 20, 32, 33].
+Recent progress in high flow sequencing and continuous reduction of whole exome sequencing (WES) costs, made genetic testing more accessible and less timeconsuming [18, 19, 32].
+Mutation analysis should be offered to all individuals who manifest with SRNS before the age of 25 years, especially to those with congenital (<3 months), infantile (3-12 months), familial and syndromic SRNS, as well as in resistance to calcineurin inhibitors, and before kidney transplantation.
+[19, 20, 32, 33].